RGM

 • Location and Demographics: While this practice raises significant ethical concerns, some models may adjust pricing based on data that indicates a customer's location or income level.

-II.
 The Retail Revolution: From Paper to Digital

 The shift to these modern pricing strategies is being made possible by technology that bridges the online and offline worlds.